UKCloud/documentation/articles/vmware/vmw-how-ves-add-products-3.md

 ---
-title: How to add products to the vCloud Usage Meter (v3)
+title: How to add products to the vCloud Usage Meter for VMware Extended Support
-description: Provides instructions for how to add products to the vCloud Usage Meter for the VMware Licence Service
+description: Provides instructions for how to add products to the vCloud Usage Meter for VMware Extended Support
 services: vmware
 author: shighmoor
 reviewer: mperry
 lastreviewed: 07/09/2021
 toc_rootlink: How To
-toc_sub1: VMware Licence Service
+toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Add products to the vCloud Usage Meter (v3)
+toc_title: Add products to the vCloud Usage Meter for VMware Extended Support
-toc_fullpath: How To/VMware Licence Service/vmw-how-vls-add-products.md
+toc_fullpath: How To/vmw-how-ves-add-products-v3.md
-toc_mdlink: vmw-how-vls-add-products.md
+toc_mdlink: vmw-how-ves-add-products-v3.md
 ---

-# How to add products to the vCloud Usage Meter (v3)
+# How to add products to the vCloud Usage Meter for VMware Extended Support

 ## Overview

-The VMware Licence Service (VLS) enables you to switch to a flexible, VMware Cloud Provider Programme (VCPP) consumption-based licensing model.
+The On-Premises VMware Extended Support (VMware Extended Support) service provides ongoing Level 1 and Level 2 support for VMware estates where vSphere licences are operating on currently unsupported versions such as v5.5 and v6.0.
+This provides organisations with additional time to plan upgrades to supported levels of VMware or migrations onto new platforms or services, such as UKCloud's range of public and private clouds operating at OFFICIAL and above.

-As the VLS licensing model is consumption-based, you must send reports to UKCloud each month to detail your usage of VMware products.
+As VMware Extended Support is consumption-based, you must send reports to UKCloud each month to detail your usage of VMware products.
 To generate these monthly reports, you need to install the vCloud Usage Meter (Usage Meter) and give it access to the products that you need it to report on.

 This article provides all the information you need to add products to the Usage Meter.
 For more information about the Usage Meter, see the VMware documentation [here](https://docs.vmware.com/en/vCloud-Usage-Meter/3.6/com.vmware.vcum.usersguide.doc/GUID-AE1277B2-6B5A-4CAE-832A-DF89C1BD71DC.html).

 ## Prerequisites

 You must have installed and configured the vCloud Usage Meter.
-For more information, see [*How to install the vCloud Usage Meter (v3)*](vmw-how-vls-install-usage-meter.md).
+For more information, see [*How to install the vCloud Usage Meter for VMware Extended Support*](vmw-how-ves-install-usage-meter-3.md).

 ## Adding products to the Usage Meter